Reports and findings

 '1.3% of Australians have been abused, neglected, or exposed to domestic violence during childhood.'

-3rd August 2023 update: In a report on channel 7 news, the arrest in Australia of a major pedaphile, (a shocking case), the National Children's Commissioner, Anne Hollonds, appears on camera and quotes the figures from this report as 'fact':
+3rd August 2023 update: In a report on channel 7 news, the arrest in Australia of a major pedophile, (a shocking case), the National Children's Commissioner, Anne Hollonds, appears on camera and quotes the figures from this report as 'fact':

 Hollonds: 'The Australian Child Maltreatment Study shows that 62% of Australians have suffered one or more types of child maltreatment and nearly 30% of them suffered child sexual abuse.'
-TV News segment
+(TV News segment)

 Return to Index